Amelogenesis imperfecta: Diagnosis

-Enamel has a variation in appearance, with mixed features from Type 1 and Type 2 AI.
-All Type 4 AI has taurodontism in common.
-Condition is of autosomal dominant pattern.
-Other common features may include an anterior open bite, taurodontism, sensitivity of teeth.
+Enamel varies in appearance, with mixed features from Type 1 and Type 2 AI.
+All Type 4 AI have taurodontism in common.
+The condition has an autosomal dominant pattern.
+Other common features may include an anterior open bite taurodontism, sensitivity of teeth.

-Differential diagnosis would include dental fluorosis, molar-incisor hypomineralization, chronological disorders of tooth development.
+Differential diagnosis includes dental fluorosis, molar incisor hypomineralisation (now officially termed "molar hypomineralisation") and chronological disorders of tooth development.